 Date: Saturday September 20th, 2014

 Logs Rocks and Steel is a multisport adventure race across the wild terrain of the Haliburton Highlands in Ontario, Canada.
-Participants have two courses to choose from.
-The Wolf Course, which consists of a 5k paddle, 14k mountain bike, and 5k trail run.
-Or the Championship Course, which consists of a 16k paddle, 45k mountain bike and 16k trail run.
-Courses will be fully marked (except for the paddling legs, where minimal navigation skills are required).
-Both routes are jaw droppingly scenic, amazingly challenging and at the end of it all, absolutely rewarding!
+Participants have three courses to choose from: The Wolf Course, which consists of a 5k paddle, 14k mountain bike, and 5k trail run, The Championship Course, which consists of a 16k paddle, 45k mountain bike and 16k trail run, and new for 2014 The Adventure Race Course, which covers up to 60km of biking paddling and trekking.
+The Wolf and Championship courses are fully marked (except for the paddling legs, where minimal navigation skills are required).
+While the Adventure Race Course requires navigation by map & compass in all disciplines.
+All routes are jaw droppingly scenic, amazingly challenging and at the end of it all, absolutely rewarding!

 The following Get Out There Magazine video provides a great taste of what to expect in the event.
 It was created in 2011 by Championship Course participant Stephan Meyer.